3-connected Reduction for Regular Graph Covers

 \begin{proof} We apply the reduction series on $G$ which produces graphs $G = G_0,G_1,\dots,G_r$ such that $G_r$ is primitive.
 If $G_r$ is essentially 3-connected, then by Lemma~\ref{lem:quotients_of_planar_graphs} every quotient $H_r = G_r / \Gamma_r$ is projective planar.
 If $G_r$ is $K_2$ or $C_n$ with single pendant edges attached, then by Lemma~\ref{lem:cycle_quotients} every quotient $H_r = G_r / \Gamma_r$ is even planar.

 By Theorem~\ref{thm:quotient_expansion}, every quotient $H = G / \Gamma$ can be constructed from some $H_r$ by an expansion series in which we replace edges, loops and half-edges by edge-quotients, loop-quotients and half-quotients, respectively.
 All edge- and loop-quotients are clearly planar.
-By Lemma~\ref{lem:planar_proper_half_quotients}, every half-quotient of a proper atom is planar, and by Lemma~\ref{lem:dipole_quotients} every half-quotient of a dipole is a set of loops and half-edges attached to a single vertex, which is also planar.
+By Lemma~\ref{lem:planar_proper_half_quotients}, every half-quotient of a proper proper atom is planar, and by Lemma~\ref{lem:dipole_quotients} every half-quotient of a dipole is a set of loops and half-edges attached to a single vertex, which is also planar.
 Therefore, these replacements can be done in a way that the underlying surface of $H_r$ is not changed, so $H$ is also projective planar. \end{proof}

+First note that since our definition of a regular covering is more general than the one used by Negami, we have proved a more general statement.
+Further, our method gives a deeper insight into the structure of the regular quotients of planar graph.
+A brief discussion follows.

-We note that deciding whether $H = G / \Gamma$ is planar or non-planar projective is done on the primitive graph $G_r$.
+Deciding whether $H = G / \Gamma$ is planar or non-planar projective is done on the primitive graph $G_r$.